 • Washtenaw Avenue, Ann Arbor/Ypsilanti: A currently character-lacking 5-lane state owned corridor serving as the primary transportation connection between Ann Arbor, Pittsfield Township, and Ypsilanti.
-The corridor is subject of the Reimagine Washtenaw planning process, which seeks to transform the corridor into a pedestrian-friendly multi-modal boulevard that will better support walkable, mixed-use urbanism that the community seeks.
+The corridor is a subject of the Reimagine Washtenaw planning process (see rendering, left) which seeks to transform the corridor into a pedestrian-friendly, multi-modal boulevard that will better support the walkable, mixed-use urbanism that the community seeks.
 Image credit: SmithGroup

-• Ford Road, Westland: A currently uninviting X-lane state owned corridor that is a key thoroughfare for the larger metro-Detroit area lined by a mix of uses in a variety of parcel shapes and sizes.
-The City of Westland is seeking to leverage its Reimagine Ford Road initiative as a catalyst for redevelopment of a walkable mixed-use neighborhood center.
+• Ford Road, Westland: A currently uninviting 5-lane state owned corridor that is a key thoroughfare for the larger metro-Detroit area lined by a mix of uses in a variety of parcel shapes and sizes.
+The City of Westland is seeking to leverage its Reimagine Ford Road initiative (see new public space, left) as a catalyst for redevelopment of a walkable mixed-use neighborhood center.